 Maine Volunteer Lawyers Project

-We have long been the leading provider of volunteer services to the Maine Volunteer Lawyers Project's (VLP) Lawyer of the Day program.
-Our lawyers also represent clients in cases referred by VLP and through VLP initiatives like its Courthouse Assistance Project for family law litigants.
+Our lawyers represent clients in cases referred by the Maine Volunteer Lawyers Project (VLP) and through VLP initiatives like its Courthouse Assistance Project for family law litigants.

 Learn more about VLP.